sabago/pysph/docs/source/design/working_with_particles.rst

 simulation involving multiple arrays with different types.
 Refer to :doc:`particle_types` for a detailed description.

-Properties that are constant in space and time for all particles of a given type are stored in the *constants* attribute.
+**constants**: Properties that are constant in space and time for all particles of a given type are stored in the *constants* attribute.

 **is_dirty**: In PySPH, the indexing scheme for the particles may be rendered invalid after updating the particle properties.
 Moreover,